Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Encoding Passivization into Classic Tools

 \subsection{Graphic Analysis on Nyquist and Nichols Plots}

-The above analysis presents the proposed condition in Nyquist plots using the $\Re(G)-\Im(G)$ coordinates.
-Apart from that, it is also easily applicable to the Nichols plot with $\log|G|-\angle G$ coordinates.
-Specifically, \eqref{equ: PR condition SISO} can be equivalently transformed as $20\log|G(j\omega)|\leq 20\log|\cos(\angle G)|-20\log(\sigma)$, which holds for any $\omega$ satisfying $|\angle G(j\omega)|\leq\pi/2$.
-The Nichols plot intuitively displays the system's dynamic performance, such as gain margin, phase margin, resonant peak, and bandwidth under unit negative feedback.
-Thus, it holds significance in applications such as circuit and aircraft controls \cite{Dorf_Modern_2022}.
-An example of the Nichols plot is shown in Fig. \ref{figure: Illu_2_Ctrl}.
+The above analysis presents the proposed condition in Nyquist plots with the $\Re(G)$-$\Im(G)$ coordinates.
+Apart from that, it is also easily applicable to the Nichols plot with $\log|G|$-$\angle G$ coordinates.
+Specifically, \eqref{equ: PR condition SISO} equals to $20\log|G(j\omega)|\leq 20\log|\cos(\angle G)|-20\log(\sigma)$ for $\{\omega: |\angle G(j\omega)|\leq\pi/2\}$.
+The Nichols plot displays the system's dynamic performance, such as gain margin, phase margin, resonant peak, and bandwidth under unit negative feedback.
+Thus, it holds significance in circuit and aircraft controls \cite{Dorf_Modern_2022}.
+An example is given in Fig.~\ref{figure: Illu_2_Ctrl}.

 Utilizing the Nichols plot, control designs can be performed by deploying the classic frequency-response shaping method.
-The proposed method does not alter the fundamental approach of frequency response shaping; rather, it introduces an additional performance requirement wherein the trajectory must stay within the PD region (e.g., the purple region in Fig. \ref{figure: Illu_2_Ctrl}), thereby ensuring that $G_1$ is OF passive w.r.t. the index $\sigma_1$.
-Therefore, we refer interested readers to \cite[Chapter 9]{Dorf_Modern_2022} for further details on the specific design and tuning procedures.
+The proposed method does not alter the fundamental approach of frequency response shaping; rather, it introduces an additional performance requirement wherein the trajectory must stay within the PD region (e.g., the purple region in Fig.~\ref{figure: Illu_2_Ctrl}), thereby ensuring that $G_1$ is OF passive w.r.t. the index $\sigma_1$.
+We refer interested readers to \cite[Chapter 9]{Dorf_Modern_2022} for further details on the specific design and tuning procedures.